jarad/ConferenceOnPredictiveInferenceInSports/content/authors/denise-bradford/_index.md

 title: Denise Bradford

 # Role/position
-role: Senior Data Scientist
+role: PhD Candidate

 # Organizations/Affiliations
 organizations:
   - name: University of Nebraska-Lincoln

 # Short bio (displayed in user profile at end of posts)
-bio:
+bio: Denise Bradford is formerly a Data Scientist at the Detroit Pistons.
+Currently she is finishing up her PhD at the University of Nebraska - Lincoln.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.